tiany7/COMS-4156-Project/README.md

 You can use the postman to test the authentication service.
 The postman collection is in the postman folder.

+### Person Service
+Entry point: PORT is 8083 (e.g. localhost:8083)
+POST requests:

+/update_student_email: take uni and email as input, and return messages for updating status.

+/create_student: take uni and name as input, and return messages to show the status of creatign a new student.

+/create_administrator: take uni, name and email as input, and return messages to show the status of creatign a new administrator.

+/create_faculty_rating: take uni, comment and score as input, and return messages to indidate corresponding status.

+GET requests:

+/get_student_info?uni=xxxx
+/get_faculty_info?uni=xxxx
+/get_administrator_info?uni=xxxx

+Take uni as input and retrieve related information of the student/faculty/administrator.

+/get_faculty_rating?uni=xxxx

+Take uni as input and retrieve average score and top10 comments of the corresponing faculty.

+DELETE requests:

+/delete_student?uni=xxxx

+Take uni as input and delete the corresponding student record.

 #### Init the service

 Boot the service in the following order.